cannawen/dota-gsi-discord-bot/README.md

 - `index.ts` creates a `node-gsi` server which hooks into Valve's Game State Integration
 - `/gsi` contains GSI subjects that can be observed.
 GSI subjects can also observe other GSI subjects
 - `/plugins` contains folders for each plugin.
 One plugin can observe multiple GSI subjects
-- `SideEffect` objects interact with state such as Discord in `announce.ts`
+- `effects` interact with external state such as Discord in `announce.ts`
 ### To add a new plugin
 - Create a folder `/plugins/<your plugin>` and create a class that implement one or more subject-observing interface(s)
 - Create an instance of the class and register it in `/plugins/<your plugin>/index.ts`